Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Get 10 Heads in the Coin Flip Combo Game, and claim Mew Lv8!_

-It's uncertain if results are predetermined before each flip, like they are in duels, or if there's an actual strategy for it.
+* It's uncertain if results are predetermined before each flip, like they are in duels, or if there's an actual strategy to it.
 Just keep playing until you win.
 It can take a few minutes or a few hours.
-At least you'll end up with enough coins to purchase all the things you need from the Game Center prize counter by the time you're done.
 Good luck!

-**Note**: if anyone wants to look at the game's memory for the mini-game, to give a more definitive answer on if it's predetermined or not, let me know what you find and I'll update this information.
+> **Note**: if anyone wants to dive into the game's memory to find out, let me know what you find, and I'll update this information.

 ***